SHEFFcode/GeeksForGeeks/GeeksForGeeks/Sorting/SelectionSort.md

 unsorted portion to the sorted portion, until the list is fully sorted.
 It is an in place sorting algorithm.

+This algorithm makes at most O(n) swaps, which means it makes the least number of memory writes.

 ### Stability
 In its basic implementation it is not a stable sorting algorithm, but can be made so.
 See [Stable Selection Sort](https://github.com/SHEFFcode/GeeksForGeeks/blob/master/GeeksForGeeks/Sorting/StableSelectionSort.md).